cloudera/impyla/README.md

 # impyla

-Python DBAPI 2.0 client for Impala/Hive distributed query engine.
+Python client for HiveServer2 implementations (e.g., Impala, Hive) for distributed query engines.

-For higher-level Impala functionality, see the [Ibis project][ibis].
+For higher-level Impala functionality, including a Pandas-like interface over distributed data sets, see the [Ibis project][ibis].

 ### Features

-* Lightweight, `pip`-installable package for connecting to Impala and Hive databases
+* HiveServer2 compliant; works with Impala and Hive, including nested data

 * Fully [DB API 2.0 (PEP 249)][pep249]-compliant Python client (similar to sqlite or MySQL clients) supporting Python 2.6+ and Python 3.3+.

-* Connects to HiveServer2; runs with Kerberos, LDAP, SSL
+* Works with Kerberos, LDAP, SSL

 * [SQLAlchemy][sqlalchemy] connector

-* Converter to [pandas][pandas] `DataFrame`, allowing easy integration into the Python data stack (including [scikit-learn][sklearn] and [matplotlib][matplotlib])
+* Converter to [pandas][pandas] `DataFrame`, allowing easy integration into the Python data stack (including [scikit-learn][sklearn] and [matplotlib][matplotlib]); but see the [Ibis project][ibis] for a richer experience

 ### Dependencies